laudcharlesochei/employeeapp/README.md

 # PRT Employee Management System (Django)

-This is a Django conversion of the provided Spring Boot + Thymeleaf CRUD app.
+This is a Django application.

 ## 1) Run locally (SQLite)